cryscan/web-rwkv/README.md

 ## Convert Models
 *You must download the model and put in `assets/models` before running if you are building from source.*
-You can now download the coverted models [here](https://huggingface.co/cgisky/RWKV-safetensors-fp16).
+You can now download the converted models [here](https://huggingface.co/cgisky/RWKV-safetensors-fp16).

 You may download the official RWKV World series models from [HuggingFace](https://huggingface.co/BlinkDL/rwkv-5-world), and convert them via the provided [`convert_safetensors.py`](convert_safetensors.py).